obie/guide-to-reactive-rails/README.md

 Reactive Rails is made possible by [ActionCable](https://guides.rubyonrails.org/action_cable_overview.html).
 It's also inspired, but does not necessarily require the use of [Turbolinks 5](https://github.com/turbolinks/turbolinks) and [StimulusJS](https://stimulusjs.org/).

-While there are other frameworks that can be used to do reactive Rails development, the one with the most traction and momentum appears to be StimulusReflex, created by [Nate Hopkins aka hopsoft](https://github.com/hopsoft).
+While there are other frameworks that can be used to do reactive Rails development, the one with the most traction, momentum, and community is StimulusReflex, created by [Nate Hopkins aka hopsoft](https://github.com/hopsoft), which builds heavily on the foundation of StimulusJS.

 #### StimulusReflex
 [StimulusReflex](https://docs.stimulusreflex.com/) is the main library added to Rails to make it "reactive".
 It is heavily inspired by StimulusJS and uses a similar syntax for hooking into browser events, except that instead of triggering actions on local JavaScript-based controllers, it triggers them on the server via ActionCable channels.
 The reactions to those events on the server are implemented as "reflexes", a kind of lightweight controller action that is primarily concerned with mutating server state.